notify Key Takeaways

 Are Landlords in Virginia Required to Store Their Tenants’ Security Deposits in an Interest-Bearing Account?

-Some states' security deposit laws require landlords to store their tenants’ security deposits in a particular manner, including storing them in interest-bearing accounts or even posting them as surety bonds.
+Some states' security deposit laws require landlords to store their tenants’ security deposits in a particular manner, including storing them in interest-bearing accounts or even posting them as surety bonds or an escrow account.

 What Happens to a Tenant’s Security Deposit After a Rental Property Is Sold in Virginia?

-Once you sell an occupied rental property in Virginia, you must transfer the security deposit, or whatever portion remains, to the incoming landlord.
-The new property owner's responsibility will then be handling the tenant's security deposit records as per Virginia code.
+Virginia law requires that once a landlord sells an occupied rental property in Virginia, the landlord must transfer the security deposit, or whatever portion remains, to the new owner.
+The new owner's responsibility will then be handling the tenant's security deposit records as per Virginia code, and the previous landlord may move on.

 What Deductions Can a Landlord Make From a Tenant’s Security Deposit?

-Virginia landlords and rental property owners can make certain allowable deductions from a tenant’s security deposit after they move out, letting you deduct money to supplement lost income or damages.
-In Virginia, the following are the allowable deductions:
+Virginia landlords and rental property owners can make certain allowable deductions from a tenant’s security deposit after they move out, letting a landlord deduct costs to supplement lost income or actual damages.
+Conduct a thorough move-out inspection and ensure everything is in working order and that nothing is damaged during your walk-through inspection.
+In Virginia, the following are the allowable deductions the landlord may pursue:

-Unpaid Rent: If a tenant moves out with an unpaid rent balance, you can deduct it from their security deposit to cover the lost income.
+Unpaid Rent: If a tenant fails to pay an unpaid rent balance from this month or last month's rent, the landlord can deduct it from their security deposit to cover the remaining balance of lost income.

-Unpaid Fees: If the tenant moves out without paying due fees, such as late rent fees or unpaid utility bills, you can deduct them from their deposit.
+Unpaid Fees: If the tenant moves out without paying due fees, such as late rent fees or unpaid utility bills, the landlord can make the deduction from their security deposit.

-Early Lease Termination: If a tenant terminates their lease early and without a legal justification, you could lose out on rent payments.
-Under Virginia law, you could use part or all of their deposit as compensation.
+Early Lease Termination: If a tenant vacates and terminates their lease early and without a legal justification or proper notice, the landlord could lose out on rent payments.
+Under Virginia law, the landlord could use part or all of their deposit as compensation if the tenant abandons during the rental period.

-Damage Exceeding Normal Wear and Tear: These are damages that can emerge if the tenant fails to care for the property, from negligence, carelessness, abuse, or misuse, a breach of the rental agreement.
+Damage Exceeding Normal Wear and Tear: These are damages, repair costs, and cleaning fees that can emerge if the tenant fails to care for the property, from negligence, carelessness, abuse, misuse, or a breach of the rental agreement.

 The following are examples of what commonly constitutes excessive property damage and normal wear and tear.